LukeWedmore/luangwa_rift_fault_scarp_measurements/README.md

 Turner, T., Wedmore, L.N.J., Biggs, J., Williams, J. Sichingabula, H.M., Kabumbu, C. Banda, K. The Luangwa Rift Active Fault Database and fault reactivation along the southwestern branch of the East African Rift. _In preparation for Solid Earth_

 These measurements were performed on SRTM data using the method outlined in [Wedmore et al., 2020].
 Topographic profiles were sampled event 30 m and stacked at 120 m intervals along strike.
-The individual scarp profiles are archived in the respective folders.

 Four faults in the Luangwa Rift have been measured using this technique: The Chipola, Chitembo, Kabungo and Molaza faults.
 The traces of these faults, and all other known active faults in the Luangwa Rift have been separately archived as part of the [Luangwa Rift Active Fault Database].